klefstad-teaching/ICS-45C-HW0/README.md

 On GradeScope, go into your Account Settings, and link your GitHub account to GradeScope.

-Then on the course GradeScope, go to the **Homework `** assignment, press the Submit button, choose the GitHub option, and select your project and branch.
+Then on the course GradeScope, go to the **Homework 0`** assignment, press the Submit button, choose the GitHub option, and select your project and branch.

-All code moved from [ICS45c](https://github.com/RayKlefstad/ICS45c/tree/hw1)